techmahedy/laravel-social-auto-poster/README.md

 <a name="section-1"></a>

-> {success} `Laravelia Autoposter` has a few easy step to setup.
+> `Laravelia Autoposter`` is a composer package for Laravel application.
+This package will help you to auto post or auto share your content on social media.
+In this initial release, we are providing `Facebook` and `Tumblr` to share your contect automatically.
+Hope you will get great expericence with this package. `Laravelia Autoposter` has a few easy step to setup.
+As this content is premium so we managing this installation with manually.
 No worries.
 Just follow this below few steps.

 <a name="section-2"></a>